Court rules no privacy for cellphone with 1-2-3-4 passcode

 COLUMBIA, S.C.
-(AP) — South Carolina’s highest court has upheld an 18-year prison sentence for burglary for a man convicted in part because he left his cellphone at the crime scene and a detective guessed his passcode as 1-2-3-4.
+(AP) — A man serving 18 years in prison in South Carolina for burglary was rightfully convicted in part because he left his cellphone at the crime scene and a detective guessed his passcode as 1-2-3-4 instead of getting a warrant, the state Supreme Court ruled Wednesday.

-The state Supreme Court decision says 28-year-old Lamar Brown left his phone at a Charleston home after a December 2011 break-in.
+Lawyers for Lamar Brown argued detectives in Charleston violated Brown’s right to privacy by searching his phone without a warrant.

-Authorities say a detective kept the phone untouched for six days, then pulled it out and opened it by guessing 1-2-3-4.
-The detective found a contact named “grandma” and was able to work his way back to Brown.
+After storing the cellphone in an evidence locker for six days in December 2011, the detective guessed right on Brown’s easy passcode, found a contact named “grandma” and was able to work his way back to Brown.

-Four justices agreed with the state that Brown abandoned his cellphone and had no expectation of privacy.
-One dissented and said the passcode and the unique data on a cellphone means police must have a warrant.
+The justices ruled in a 4-1 decision that Brown abandoned his phone at the Charleston home and made no effort to find it.
+The law allows police to look at abandoned property without a court-issued warrant allowing a search.

 Most Read Nation & World Stories